joshuamkite/csharp-api-angular-frontend/README.md

 ### Infrastructure Management

 - **Terraform**: The Terraform configuration for AWS ECR Public Gallery is designed to be run locally, not through GitHub Actions.
-This provides control over infrastructure deployment and avoids storing sensitive credentials in the CI pipeline.

 - **Helm Charts**: The Helm chart is included in the repository for deployment flexibility but is not published to a Helm registry.